High School World Literature

 World Literature introduces students to literature from the world beyond America and Great Britain.

-We will spend some time on Ancient Greek and Roman works, we’ll read from the Middle Ages and 19th century, and we'll also include books from a non-Western perspective.
-The class is by no means comprehensive but will give students a taste of literature from across the centuries and around the world.
+We will spend some time on Ancient Greek and Roman works, Dante’s Inferno, and a variety of non-western works.
+This is by no means a comprehensive study of world lit, but it will give students a taste of literature from across the centuries and around the world.
 The books are varied and interesting and will broaden your students' view of the world around them.

 This class meets on Thursdays at 1 pm, Eastern Standard Time.